18 Things Every 18-Year-Old Should Know How to Do

 As the oldest of three, I am probably the most stereotypical Big Sister that ever existed.
 Overachiever?
 Check.
 Fiercely independent?
 Check.
 Bossy AF?
 Check.
-Being four and six years older, respectively, than my siblings, I also served as babysitter, homework-helper, advice-giver, and basically a third parent to my younger sister and brother.
-So, while I was 12 going on 25, they relied on me and my parents to do literally everything for them for much longer than is socially acceptable — and yes, I do take partial responsibility for that.
-But, now my sister is 21 and my brother is 19, and I’m thinking it’s finally time to cut that cord.
+Being older than my siblings, I also served as a babysitter, homework helper, advice-giver, and basically a third parent.
+So, while I was 12 going on 25, they relied on my parents and me to do literally everything for them.
+And for much longer than is socially acceptable — yes, I do take partial responsibility for that.
+But, now that they’re grown, I think it’s finally time to cut that cord.

 1. Talk to Strangers

 I know, I know, this goes against everything your parents instilled in you from a young age — but I promise, walking up and asking a Walmart employee where to find the light bulbs isn’t going to get you kidnapped (not to mention it’s infinitely better — and faster — than walking the entire perimeter of the store because you’re too afraid to ask).

 2. Make a Doctor’s Appointment

 Unfortunately, there comes a time in your life when your parents legally can’t speak on your behalf anymore.
 That time comes the day you turn 18, and you’re a legal adult.
 So put on your big girl panties and start making your own appointments — and no, this doesn’t mean you should just never make an appointment again because suffering from a fever sounds better than picking up the phone.